Ciprian Dudulea (Difrnt.)

 What is the ROI (return on investment) when it comes to the cost of the university?
 Was it worth it?
 Why?

 When I joined EA, I knew that I could not afford to pay the tuition fee by myself, and also didn’t want to burden my parents with loans they couldn’t payback.

 So I was lucky enough to find sponsorships from people who believed in me and the entire amount of tuition fee for the 4 years was supported by them.
 One of the sponsors even became my mentor during the 4 years spent in university, one of our agency clients, and also a dear friend.

 I would say that the biggest advantage I got from EA was the networking.
 Having the chance to meet world-class entrepreneurs & field experts during the workshops, boosted my knowledge, and also the speed with which I executed the second business.

-How did the colleagues, experts or faculty staff influence your development as an entrepreneur?
+How did the colleagues, experts or university staff influence your development as an entrepreneur?

 One of my colleagues is also my business partner and I wouldn’t have been able to start Difrnt without him.

-The courses with the field experts primarily thought me how to think and build a set of “mental frameworks” that can be used in various situations.
-Amongst many other learnings, that’s by far the most valuable thing I got from the faculty courses.
+The courses with the field experts primarily taught me how to think and build a set of “mental frameworks” that can be used in various situations.
+Amongst many other learnings, that’s by far the most valuable thing I got from the university courses.

 If you were to do it again, what would you do differently?

 I would start Difrnt in year 1 without the blink of an eye and I would prepare more thoroughly for the Learning Journeys as they proved to be an incredible sales opportunity for signing international clients.